Jean Chardin: Resettlement in England

+Publication of Travels

-In the prefaces to his works, 1686 and 1711, besides travels he speaks of what he calls 'my favourite desipi,' or 'Notes upon Passages of to the Holy Scriptures, illustrated by Eastern ally Customs and Manners,' as having occupied his time for many years.
+In the prefaces to his works in 1686 and 1711, besides travels he speaks of what he calls 'my favourite desipi,' or 'Notes upon Passages of to the Holy Scriptures, illustrated by Eastern ally Customs and Manners,' as having occupied his time for many years.

 He did not live after to publish it, and after his death the manuscript was supposed to be lost.
 Some of his descendants advertised a reward of twenty guineas for it.
 When Thomas Harmer published a second edition of his Observations on divers passages of Scripture, 2 vols., London, 1776, 8vo, it was found that he had recovered the lost manuscript in six small volumes with the help of Sir Philip Musgrave, a descendant of Chardin, and had incorporated almost all of them in his work, under the author's name, or signed 'MS. C.,' i.e. manuscript of Chardin.

+Later Years

-In his latter years Chardin lived at Turnin.
+In his latter years Chardin lived at Turnham.

 Sir John died in Chiswick, London in 1713.
 He was buried in Turnham Green (Chiswick).
 A funeral monument to Chardin exists in Westminster Abbey, bearing the inscription Sir John Chardin – nomen sibi fecit eundo ("he made a name for himself by travelling").

 The remains of Chardin's library were sold by James Levy at Tom's coffee-house, St. Martin's Lane, 1712–13.